Life of Python: Differences between versions

 There are many differences between the two documentaries.
-The US version opens with footage of the Pythons (minus Chapman) meeting up at Twickenham Studios in September 1989 dressed in school uniform, in preparation for the filming of a new sketch for Parrot Sketch Not Included, which was ultimately cut from broadcast.
-The UK version omits this and instead opens with footage of Graham Chapman's memorial service in December 1989, including John Cleese's memorably irreverent eulogy, and closes the documentary with Eric Idle leading the congregation with a singalong of "Always Look on the Bright Side of Life".
-The UK version is introduced and narrated by comedy producer John Lloyd, who had recently compiled the sketches for the Parrot Sketch Not Included special.
+The American version opens with footage of the Pythons (minus Chapman) meeting up at Twickenham Studios in September 1989 dressed in school uniform, in preparation for the filming of a new sketch for Parrot Sketch Not Included, which was ultimately cut from broadcast.
+The British version omits this and instead opens with footage of Graham Chapman's memorial service in December 1989, including John Cleese's memorably irreverent eulogy, and closes the documentary with Eric Idle leading the congregation with a singalong of "Always Look on the Bright Side of Life".
+The British version is introduced and narrated by comedy producer John Lloyd, who had recently compiled the sketches for the Parrot Sketch Not Included special.
 The interviews with the five contributing Pythons are mostly different in both versions, with only the occasional overlap.
 Much of the differing content and choice of interviewees in the two versions is geared toward their respective US and UK audiences.

 Release

 Broadcast

-The US version was broadcast on the Showtime network on 16 March 1990, with the UK version airing on the team's 21st anniversary on 5 October 1990, as part of the BBC's Omnibus documentary series.
+The American version was broadcast on the Showtime network on 16 March 1990, with the British version airing on the team's 21st anniversary on 5 October 1990, as part of the BBC's Omnibus documentary series.

 Home media

-The US version of the documentary was released on VHS in the UK by Palace Video in 1991.
+The American version of the documentary was released on VHS in the UK by Palace Video in 1991.